RedTachyon/jekyll-now/_posts/2018-12-4-Unclickbaiting-AI.md

 ---
 layout: post
-title: Unclickbaiting AI part one: AI giving birth to a child AI
+title: Unclickbaiting AI part one - Artificial Incest
 ---

-AI's crazy y'all, really
+Will this change anything?